Defining Behavioral Segments

 But if you’d like to know, for example, what kind of merchandise is appealing to 5-5 (ultra-best, highest responding) customers, you could run the scoring, take the 5-5’s, and then cross-tab with whatever else you have – find out what kind of merchandise they buy, what their sex is, etc. – any kind of data you have or can get on them.
 This kind of work can help develop creative, decide what to feature on the home page, etc.

-Q: Should we provide them a segment name like High Recent / Low Frequents, Low Frequents / Low Recents etc?
+Q: Should we provide them a segment name like High Recent / Low Frequents, Low Frequents / Low Recents etc.?
 How do the other characteristics come into play with respect to the naming conventions, segmentation etc. I keep reading of different segments like ‘Loyalists’, ‘Laggers’, are these defined through our subjectivity?

 A: Generally yes, subjective labels; you may find it is easier to communicate using labels rather than scores, so you could suggest that certain ranges of scores be called something like ‘Loyalists’ or ‘Laggers’.